boijuny/chorizoventures/docs/prd-overview.md

 ### Product Vision

-Create a satirical VC website that parodies the pretentious startup ecosystem through an AI-powered chat interface, providing entertainment for developers and startup community members.
+Create a satirical VC website that parodies the pretentious startup ecosystem through an AI-powered chat interface with two distinct personalities (Roast and Stonks), providing entertainment for developers and startup community members.

 ### Business Objectives